§ 2020-06-20 21:29:58

 [22:45] Sleep?
 Now that was interesting.
 Putting animals to sleep literally was so much harder than putting them to sleep metaphorically — Samanta still had the scars to prove it, back from her studies.
 That spoke of some consideration from the terrifying overlord species.
 Whether such consideration was a good was a whole other thing, but if she had to choose between sleep and death...

-Of course, if they got the wrong dosage, let alone the wrong dosage, she and Greg could look forward to paralysis, heart attacks, or an exciting variety of organ failures.
+Of course, if they got the wrong dosage, let alone the wrong chemical, she and Greg could look forward to paralysis, heart attacks, or an exciting variety of organ failures.
 But if they were so competent in matters of anesthesiology, they'd probably expect their guns not to work on humans.
 (And replace them with what?
 Actual guns?)

 Now, if the Weapon that allegedly controlled the Nayabaru wanted them for some fiendish purpose, it stood to reason that it would want them alive, and maybe it had some similar plan for captured kavkema.
 So the question about the usefulness of sedation vs. killing reduced to another: